znbn/django-cms/docs/reference/templatetags.rst

 Plugins need the ``allow_children`` attribute to set to `True` for this to be enabled.

 .. versionadded:: 3.0
 ..  templatetag:: render_plugin_block

 render_plugin_block
 ===================

-This templatetag acts like the templatetag 'render_model_block' but with a plugin instead of a model as its target.
-This is used to link from a block of markup to a plugin's changeform in edit/preview mode.
+This template tag acts like the template tag ``render_model_block`` but with a plugin instead of a model as its target.
+This is used to link from a block of markup to a plugin's change form in edit/preview mode.

 This is useful for user interfaces that have some plugins hidden from display in edit/preview mode, but the CMS author needs to expose a way to edit them.